Brain Health and Physical Activity: Exercising Your Mind

 Concentration strategies often involve regular physical exercise, which aids in brain cell development and improves attention span.

-Mindful exercises like yoga or tai chi are particularly beneficial for enhancing concentration.
+Mindful exercises like or tai chi are particularly beneficial for enhancing concentration.

 They require mental acuity to coordinate movements with breathing, thereby training the mind to focus on the present moment.